Our baking expert approves this sturdy, large-format scale that works well and comes in designer colors.

 A few reports that it's slightly inaccurate by a few grams at times.

-An oversized, easy-to-read dial that displays weight in grams and ounces.
-Polished stainless steel makes the scale countertop-friendly.
-Backed by a one-year limited warranty.
+Features an oversized, easy-to-read dial that displays weight in grams and ounces.
+Its polished stainless steel makes the scale countertop-friendly.

 Has a rather large footprint.
 Gears will require cleaning and maintenance.